GLOBAL MARKETS-China bets, U.S. data lift Dow to record; oil up

 By Rodrigo Campos

-NEW YORK, March 5 (Reuters) - The Dow Jones Industrial Average closed at a historic high on Tuesday as major world stock markets rallied after China pledged record government spending to boost growth and data showed the U.S. service sector expanding at its fastest pace in a year.
+NEW YORK, March 5 (Reuters) - The Dow Jones industrial average hit a record high on Tuesday as major world stock markets rallied after China pledged more government spending to boost economic growth and data showed the U.S. service sector expanding at its fastest pace in a year in February.

-“Stocks are close to fair value, but very cheap relative to the bond market and to cash, which is very expensive,” said David Kelly, managing director and chief market strategist at JPMorgan Asset Management in New York.

-“Central banks have been keeping rates low and that justified higher stock prices.
-But we weren’t seeing that because of these risks.
-As these risks have diminished, money is going into stocks because it has nowhere else to go.
-That led to the new high on the Dow Jones Industrial Average today,” he said.
+Analysts said Tuesday’s advance was linked less to one specific catalyst and more to the same factors that have been driving the rally this year, namely, attractive valuations and liquidity resulting from the U.S. Federal Reserve’s easy monetary policies.

+“Just because we’re testing old highs doesn’t necessarily mean the markets are going to capitulate.
+The underlying fundamentals still remain in place,” said Joseph Tanious, global market strategist at JPMorgan Funds in New York.

-After the peak in 2007, stock markets crashed as the U.S. and Europe entered a deep recession.
-The rebound in U.S. equity markets has been much stronger than in Europe.
-The United States did not embrace the sharp government austerity measures that have hindered economic growth in Europe, while added liquidity from the Federal Reserve and historically low interest rates have fueled investor appetites.
+After the peak in 2007, stock markets crashed as the United States and Europe entered a deep recession.
+The rebound in U.S. equity markets has been much stronger than in Europe as the United States did not embrace the sharp government austerity measures that have hindered economic growth in Europe, while added liquidity from the Federal Reserve and historically low interest rates have fueled investors’ appetites.

-“Things that could really have gone wrong, like a blow-up in Europe or a fiscal cliff in the United States, or a crash landing in China, created an extreme disparity between stocks and bonds and cash,” Kelly added.

-Even as the Dow hit a record high, its euro-zone peer, the blue-chip Euro STOXX 50, still needs to gain more than 70 percent to reach its June 2007 top.
+Even though the Dow hit a record high, its euro-zone peer, the blue-chip Euro STOXX 50, still needs to gain more than 70 percent to reach its June 2007 top.

-An MSCI gauge of global equities rose 1.1 percent and the FTSEurofirst-300 index of top European shares shot up 1.8 percent.
+An MSCI gauge of global equities rose 1.1 percent on Tuesday and the FTSEurofirst-300 index of top European shares shot up 1.8 percent.

-Demand for riskier assets has also been supported by unprecedented liquidity injections by the world’s major central banks, and investors are seizing on any signs this will continue.
+Demand for riskier assets has also been supported by unprecedented levels of liquidity injections by the world’s major central banks, and investors are seizing on any signs that this will continue.

 The Bank of Japan, the Bank of England and the European Central Bank are all expected either to keep current loose policies in place or add extra stimulus after their policy meetings this week.

-Prices of U.S. Treasuries fell, with yields on U.S. government debt range-bound as investors looked to central bank meetings and the U.S. payrolls report.
+Prices of U.S. Treasuries fell as growth hopes for China helped push stocks to record highs, with yields on U.S. government debt range-bound as investors looked to central bank meetings and the U.S. payrolls report.

 Yields were pressured slightly higher by the U.S. data.